A Branch-and-Price Algorithm Enhanced by Decision Diagrams for the Kidney Exchange Problem: General Solution Framework

 Although a solution of \eqref{objLP} may lead to a path using more than $\Lchain$ arcs, or a solution with subtours, or a non-integer solution, we see these downsides as an opportunity to either find efficiently a positive-price chain (cycle) missed in the first phase or prove that none exists.
-Because \eqref{objLP} is a relaxation of \eqref{sprbm:chains}, whenever the objective value of \eqref{objLP} is zero, so is the objective value of \eqref{sprbm:chains}.
-Notice that, even without subtour-elimination constraints \eqref{eq:subcons}, a solution of \eqref{objLP} guarantees to have a path (may be fractional) from vertex $\mathbf{s}$ to $\mathbf{t}$ due to flow-balance constraints \eqref{sub:LongBalance}.
+Because \eqref{objLP} is a relaxation of \eqref{sprbm:chains}, whenever the objective value of \eqref{objLP} is zero, so is the objective value of \eqref{sprbm:chains}. {\cdionne Note that even without subtour-elimination constraints, a solution of \eqref{objLP} guarantees a path (may be fractional) from vertex $\mathbf{s}$ to $\mathbf{t}$ due to flow-balance Constraints \eqref{sub:LongBalance}.
 The solution may also have subtours representing positive-price cycles useful for the RMP.
-Therefore, the goal is to solve first a linear program without constraints \eqref{sub:OntheFly}, check the solution for positive-price and \textit{feasible} columns, and only then add \eqref{sub:OntheFly} if need be.
-Experimentally, we observed that the ``warmed-up'' Lagrange multipliers resulting from Phase 1 allow us to relax integrality constraints and yet obtain an integer solution in many cases.
 Particularly, if $\lonvar^{*}$ is an optimal solution of \eqref{objLP}, we check arcs $\arcp \in \lonArcs$ for which $\lonvar_{\pairarc}^{*} \ge 0.9$ when searching for positive-price columns.
-Lastly, enforcing two dummy arcs, one going out of $\mathbf{s}$ and one coming into $\mathbf{t}$, requires us to adjust the right-hand side of \eqref{eq:LongSizeChain}.
+Lastly, enforcing two dummy arcs, one going out of $\mathbf{s}$ and one coming into $\mathbf{t}$, requires us to adjust the right-hand side of Constraints \eqref{eq:LongSizeChain}, resulting in the following constraints:}